ASME Announces 44th Annual National Magazine Awards Finalists

 PHOTOGRAPHY: This category recognizes excellence in magazine photography.
 The award honors the effectiveness of photography, photojournalism and photo illustration in enhancing a magazines unique mission and personality.

 Bon Appétit; GQ; National Geographic; T, The New York Times Style Magazine; W

 PHOTOJOURNALISM: This category recognizes the informative photographic documentation of an event or subject in real-time.

 Harper’s Magazine; National Geographic; The New York Times Magazine (2 nominations); Time

 PHOTO PORTFOLIO: This category honors creative photography and photo illustration (including portraiture or specially produced layouts on fashion, food, decorating, travel, design, the arts, etc.).

-GENERAL EXCELLENCE ONLINE: This category recognizes outstanding magazine websites, as well as online-only magazines that feature original content.
+GENERAL EXCELLENCE ONLINE: This category recognizes excellence in magazine websites, as well as online-only magazines that publish original content.
 The award honors sites that convey a distinct editorial identity and create a unique magazine environment on the Web.

 PERSONAL SERVICE ONLINE: This category recognizes excellent service journalism on the Web.
 The practical advice or instruction presented should help readers improve the quality of their personal lives or enjoy recreational pursuits.
 The category honors a site’s effective use of multimedia technology to deliver information that users can act on.

 INTERACTIVE FEATURE: This category recognizes an outstanding feature or section of a website that uses multimedia technology, tools, community platforms or other interactive formats to deliver or share content such as news, information and entertainment, rather than practical instruction or advice.